mk-fg/reliable-discord-client-irc-daemon/README.md

     It defaults to filtering some of those out.

     Logging can also be enabled/controlled and/or queried at runtime from
-    #rdircd.debug channel, e.g. "proto /config/proto.log" to enable protocol log
+    #rdircd.debug channel, e.g. `proto /config/proto.log` to enable protocol log
-    there, "pt" to print last entries from it, or "level ..." to control debug output to that channel - send "h" or "help" there to get info all such commands.
+    there, `pt` to print last entries from it, or `level ...` to control debug output to that channel - send `h` or `help` there to get info all such commands.

     Note that these files will contain all sorts of sensitive information - from auth data to all chats and contacts - so should probably not be posted or